 If you feel like venturing further out of Reykjavik to see some sights try booking a Golden Circle Tour or a trip to the Blue Lagoon (pictured below).
 If you’ve hired a car you can drive to all locations yourself, but given the car hire prices in Iceland, tours are probably the best option.
 Be sure to book ahead as they do fill up quickly.

 You could also check out one of the local geothermal swimming pools.
 Laugardalslaug, the largest in Reykjavik, has 10 hot tubs, including a geothermal sea water bath.
 There’s a big steam room, slides, volleyball courts, a giant chess set and even a cold tub!
 If you really want to live like the locals, the pool is the place to be!

 Places to Eat

-If ice cream, mouth watering crepes and drool worthy hot chocolate (made from real chocolate) is on your menu, we found eldurogis.
+If ice cream, mouth watering crepes and drool worthy hot chocolate (made from real chocolate) is on your menu, you can’t go past eldurogis.
 Judging by the crowd when we visited, we’d say this place is a hit with locals and tourists alike.

-If that’s not enough tradition for you, make your way to Islenski Barinn, which translates to The Icelandic Bar.
-This place serves traditional food in a friendly family atmosphere and there’s plenty to choose from on the drinks menu.
+For more traditional tastes, make your way to Islenski Barinn, which translates to The Icelandic Bar.
+This place serves traditional Icelandic food in a friendly family atmosphere and there’s plenty to choose from on the drinks menu.